Dita

 "I knew that," he laughed.
 "I was just wondering what exactly you wanted and how far you'd go to get it.
 Well also I wondered if you were a state loyalty probe at first, which was why I discussed you to my security contact.
 It was only when they came back with a full investigation team that I was sure you were a real resistance infiltrator."

 "You thought I was 'the man'?" she was horrified.
-"Why?"
+"But why?"

 "Because you were so bad at it," he shook his head.
 "I was quite sure a real resistance operative would be a bit less obvious."